-The Year 7 and 8 curriculum is designed to facilitate a smooth transition into secondary school while introducing the students to a broad base of subjects.
+The Year 7 and 8 curriculum is designed to facilitate a smooth transition into secondary school while introducing students to a broad base of subjects.
+The Middle Years program provides deep learning opportunities for our young women through a combination of semester based units in the Key learning Areas.
 The curriculum includes Religious Education, English, Mathematics, Science, Humanities and Social Sciences, Languages and Health and Physical Education.
 Students also study elective rotations in The Arts and Technologies.
+Students are assisted through their transition to high school to ensure continuity of learning.
+Extra help is provided to students as required to support individual success.

-Year 9 students are given more opportunity to design their own course of study by studying three electives each semester.
+Programs in Years 9 and 10 promote a healthy transition into Senior Education.
+Students in the Transition Years are given more opportunity to design their own course of study by studying three electives each semester.
+Curriculum diversity is maximised through course offerings in state-of-the-art facilities.
 The core subjects of Religious Education, English, Mathematics, Science, Humanities and Social Sciences, and Health and Physical Education complete their course of study, maintaining a broad base.

 VET and Pathways

 Within the Senior School at St Mary’s College there are many opportunities for students to explore their future pathway and engage in Vocational Education and Training.
-During Year 10 students explore their options through the Pathways Program, SET Planning and subject selection and can continue to do this by engaging with VET and Pathways staff and completing Work Experience through years 11 and 12.
+During Year 10 students explore their options through the Pathways Program, SET Planning and subject selection.
+They consider different pathways by engaging with VET and Pathways staff and completing Work Experience through Years 11 and 12.
 In these senior years students can also take part in Vocational Qualifications delivered on campus as well as TAFE and private training organisations’ courses and school-based traineeships and apprenticeships.

 Learning Support structures at St Mary’s College are varied and responsive to the needs of the students.
 While the support offered is mainly inclusive, at times, students may be withdrawn from lessons to receive more intensive one-on-one or small group assistance.